lsst-dm/dmtn-297/index.md

 * Status: Planned for 2025
 * Registry: Postgres at USDF
 * ObsCore: In same Postgres as Registry at USDF
-* Update mode: Batch (updated daily)
+* Update mode: Batch

-From the start of the survey, [prompt data products](https://lse-163.lsst.io/) will be released daily to the community.
+From the start of the survey, [prompt data products](https://lse-163.lsst.io/) will be released to the community.
 This will require Butler Registry and ObsCore databases to support the same search functionality provided for the data releases.

 As data is released from [embargo](https://rtn-073.lsst.io), it is copied from the embargo Butler repository to the public prompt data products repository using the [`transfer_embargo` script](https://github.com/lsst-dm/transfer_embargo).
+This update will run periodically -- perhaps as often as once every 15 minutes.

 Initially, we plan to host both the Registry and ObsCore databases together in a single Postgres database at the USDF.
 As discussed [above](#batch-update),